js061097/Argon-Plasma/README.md

 Installation Guide:

-Install and Build sundials-7.0.0 in the parent directory containing gasPDEs Edit the CMAKELists.txt file for path to gasPDEs and sundials-7.0.0
+Install and Build sundials-7.0.0 in the parent directory containing gasPDEs<br>
+Edit the CMAKELists.txt file for path to gasPDEs and sundials-7.0.0